vansh-seth/-Python-Basics-Learning/RegEx/Readme.md

 |            | main   | No match (a is not followed by n) |
 |            | woman  | 1 match  |

+- `+` - Plus

-The plus symbol + matches one or more occurrences of the pattern left to it.
+Matches one or more occurrences of the pattern left to it.

 | Expression | String | Matched? |
 |------------|--------|----------|